Muhlenberg College Hillel

 Yes!
 The Hillel House is located at 2238 Chew Street in the heart of campus.
 The house is directly across the street from Keneseth Israel synagogue.
-The house has a kosher kitchen, a spacious dining room, a chapel, a lounge, a free laundry room, study areas, and student and staff offices.
+The house has a kosher kitchen(not under supervision), a spacious dining room, a chapel, a lounge, a free laundry room, study areas, and student and staff offices.
 Students are encouraged to visit the house regularly to study, socialize or relax.
-Students have 24 hour access to the house through their college electronic identification card.
+Students have after hours access to the house through their college electronic identification card.

 CAN A STUDENT KEEP KOSHER ON CAMPUS?

 Yes!
 Two kosher kitchens under the supervision of Star-K are a part of the College’s Wood Dining Commons.
 Noshery North offers vegetarian and vegan options.
 Noshery South has meat options.
-Hillel maintains a kosher kitchen but does not offer a kosher meal plan separate from the College.
+The Noshery has recently expanded service by offering brunch and dinner on Saturday.
+Hillel maintains a kosher kitchen (not under supervision) but does not offer a kosher meal plan separate from the College.
 Hillel’s Shabbat Dinner meals are prepared in cooperation with the Noshery.